 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-CVT_1D_LLOYD, a MATLAB program which computes an N-point Centroidal Voronoi Tessellation (CVT) within the interval [0,1], under a uniform density.
+cvt_1d_lloyd, a MATLAB code which computes an N-point Centroidal Voronoi Tessellation (CVT) within the interval [0,1], under a uniform density.

-CVT_1D_SAMPLING, a MATLAB program which computes an N-point Centroidal Voronoi Tessellation (CVT) within the interval [0,1], under a uniform density, using sampling to estimate the Voronoi regions.
+cvt_1d_sampling, a MATLAB code which computes an N-point Centroidal Voronoi Tessellation (CVT) within the interval [0,1], under a uniform density, using sampling to estimate the Voronoi regions.